jscriptcoder/sudoku/README.md

 # Sudoku
-Just having some fun with this game and its backtracking algorithm
+Just having some fun with this game and its backtracking algorithm.

-Yet to do: Sudoku Generator
+Yet to do:
+1. Improvements in Sudoku.Resolver
+2. Implement Sudoku.Generator.
+3. Implement Sudoku-cli for Nodejs command line

 ## Sudoku API